mcnabbian/100-days-of-code/log.md

 ### Day 76: May 21, 2020

 **Today's Progress:** great progress, but given words of a length of ~45, it breaks my hash function.
 It ends up returning a negative int somehow, even though that is one of the checks in the hash function.
 Tomorrow will be some debugging :(.
 Other than that, this problem isn't too difficult from here on out.
 I should go back and make it more efficient and mess with the hashing function to see what happens.

+---
+### Day 77: May 22, 2020

+**Today's Progress:** more pset5 work.

+**Thoughts:** the numbers get too huge to hold in a long int.
+So i just took the absolute value of the int, which isn't exactly ideal but it works.

+---
+### Day 78: May 23, 2020

+**Today's Progress:** Passed all tests!!

+**Thoughts:** before i'm done working on this problem, I want to see if I can't optimize it a little bit more and make it more efficient.

+---
+### Day 79: May 24, 2020

+**Today's Progress:** Cleaned up the code a bit

+**Thoughts:** Well I submitted my code in the "speed" contest and got sub 400 out of 1200 so I feel pretty okay about it.
+I tried cleaning up the code a bit, small refactoring, but nothing made a difference for whatever reason.
+Perhaps using a trie would speed things but because memory doesn't matter.